Role of Steering Inequality In Quantum Key Distribution Protocol: Characterizing arbitrary two qubit states based on

-Clearly when $\rho$ corresponding to any point lying below or on the tangent plane(Eq.(\ref{basis9ii})) is used in the protocol, estimated QBER is greater than or at most equal to the critical error rate($\mathcal{Q}_0$).
+Eq.(\ref{basis9ii}) represents region lying below a tangent plane to $S_{+}$ at the point $P(\frac{1}{\sqrt{3}},\frac{1}{\sqrt{3}},\frac{1}{\sqrt{3}}).$ Clearly when $\rho$ corresponding to any point lying below or on the tangent plane(Eq.(\ref{basis9ii})) is used in the protocol, estimated QBER is greater than or at most equal to the critical error rate($\mathcal{Q}_0$).
 On the contrary, when $\rho$ used in the protocol corresponds to any point($R$,say) lying above the same plane, QBER is less than $\mathcal{Q}_0.$ Clearly, in such a case, the point $R$ lies outside $S_{+}$(see Fig.\ref{fig}).
 Consequently, $\rho_R$ is $F_3$ steerable.
 Under our assumption of CJWR inequality's violation necessary for ensuring secure key generation in the protocol, $\rho_R$ thus turns out to be useful.
-In this context, we consider \textit{any state $\rho$ as useful in our QKD protocol if QBER obtained in the protocol(using $\rho$) is less than $\mathcal{Q}_0.$} Hence two qubit state $\rho$ corresponding to any point lying in $C_{+}$ is useful if and only if: \\ So, in general when one considers the entire $C$(Eq.(\ref{basis8})), i.e., for an arbitrary two qubit state, above restriction(Eq.(\ref{basis9iv})) becomes:
+In this context, we consider \textit{any state $\rho$ as useful in our QKD protocol if QBER obtained in the protocol(using $\rho$) is less than $\mathcal{Q}_0.$} Hence two qubit state $\rho$ corresponding to any point lying in $C$ is useful if and only if: \\

-Now let us focus on the region lying outside $S_{+}$ and inside $C_{+}.$ Let $L$ be any point lying in that region.
+Now,let us focus on the region lying outside $S_{+}$ and inside $C.$ Let $L$ be any point lying in that region.
 So $\rho_L$ is $F_3$ steerable. $L$ may lie below or above the tangent plane(Eq.(\ref{basis9ii})).
-Utility of $\rho_L$ thus depends on position of $L.$ To be precise, if $L$ lies below the tangent plane then $\rho_L$ is useful in our protocol whereas $\rho_L$ turns out to be useless in the other case($L$ lying above the plane).
+Utility of $\rho_L$ thus depends on position of $L.$ To be precise, if $L$ lies above the tangent plane then $\rho_L$ is useful in our protocol whereas $\rho_L$ turns out to be useless in the other case($L$ lying below the plane).
 This in turn points out the insufficiency of the $F_3$ steerability criterion to ensure secure key generation.
-Three settings CJWR inequality(Eq.(\ref{mon2i})) being a Bell type inequality, our observation simply points out the following:\\ \textit{Violation of a Bell type inequality by any two qubit state $\rho$ is necessary but not sufficient to guarantee secure key generation in an entanglement assisted protocol involving $\rho.$ }\\
+Three settings CJWR inequality(Eq.(\ref{mon2i})) being a Bell type inequality, our observation simply points out the following:\\ \textit{Violation of a Bell type inequality by any two-qubit state $\rho$ is necessary but not sufficient to guarantee secure key generation in an entanglement assisted protocol involving $\rho.$ }\\